• Skip to primary navigation

 Instructions

 • Heat a small skillet over medium heat.
-Toast pecans until they become fragrant, about 6-8 minutes.
+Toast ¾ cup pecans until they become fragrant, about 6-8 minutes.
 Transfer to cutting board to cool.

-• Return skillet to medium heat, and cook butter, stirring often until golden brown, about 4-5 minutes.
-Transfer to a medium heat proof bowl to cool.
+• Return skillet to medium heat, and cook 6 Tablespoons unsalted butter, stirring often until golden brown, about 4-5 minutes.
+Transfer to a medium heat-proof bowl to cool.

 • Coarsely chop ¼ cup of the dried cranberries and transfer to a small bowl.
 Coarsely chop the toasted pecans and mix ¼ cup of them with the chopped cranberries.

-• Move oven rack to the middle position and heat oven to 375°F. Grease the cups of a 12 cup muffin pan with any remaining browned butter from the skillet, or with canola oil.
+• Move an oven rack to the middle position and heat oven to 375°F. Grease the cups of a 12 cup muffin pan with any remaining browned butter from the skillet, or with canola oil, or line them with muffin pan liners.

-• Whisk applesauce, buttermilk (or kefir), eggs, and vanilla into the browned butter.
-In a large bowl, whisk together the all purpose flour, whole wheat flour, baking powder, baking soda, cinnamon, allspice and salt.
+• Whisk ¾ cup unsweetened applesauce, ⅔ cup buttermilk or plain kefir, 2 large eggs, and 1 Tablespoon vanilla extract into the browned butter.
+In a large bowl, whisk together 1 ⅓ cups all-purpose flour, 1 cup whole wheat flour, 1 ½ teaspoon baking powder, ¼ teaspoon baking soda, 1 ¼ teaspoon ground cinnamon, 1 teaspoon ground allspice, and ½ teaspoon salt.
 Gently stir in butter mixture with a large silicone spoon or spatula.
-Fold in sweet potato, reaming 1 cup of dried cranberries and remaining ½ cup of the toasted pecans until incorporated.
+Fold in the shredded sweet potato, remaining 1 cup of dried cranberries and remaining ½ cup of the toasted pecans until incorporated.

 • Divide batter equally among 12 muffin cups.
 Top each muffin with a portion of the chopped cranberries and pecans.
 Bake until golden brown and a toothpick inserted into the center of a muffin comes out with moist crumbs attached, about 18-20 minutes.